imansprn/telegraf/README.md

 ## Features

 - Fetches random LeetCode problems using GraphQL API
-- Generates detailed blog posts using DeepSeek AI
+- Generates detailed blog posts using DeepSeek AI with:
+  - Robust error handling and retries
+  - Smart content cleaning and formatting
+  - HTML and code block processing
+  - Configurable timeouts and retries
 - Flexible publishing platform support (WordPress or Ghost)
 - Runs as a web service with configurable schedules
 - Implements clean architecture with design patterns
-- Comprehensive test coverage (94%)
+- Comprehensive test coverage (98% for core services)
 - Continuous Integration with GitHub Actions

 ## Project Structure